khoahp/apidocs/README.md

 more about both the spec and the framework at http://swagger.io.

 This sample creates an `application` context through the `applicationContext.xml`, allowing the `JAXRSServerFactoryBean` to reflect over property packages to discover swagger-enabled resources.
-This was originally contributed by [chadhahn](https://github.com/chadhahn) and adapted by [rvullriede](https://github.com/rvullriede).
-Thank you for your contributions!

 ### To run (with Maven)
 To run the server, run this task: